bruvellu/terebratalia-wnts/wnt.md

 One of the paralogs is highly-divergent at the sequence level when compared to other bilaterian *wnt1* genes (@fig:wnt1-tree); we named it *wnt1t*.
 Despite the loss of *wnt3* and duplication of *wnt1*, *T. transversa* shows a single representative ortholog for the remaining subfamilies, suggesting this brachiopod has retained the ancestral repertoire of metazoan Wnt genes.

-## Wnt ligands are upregulated during axial elongation
+## Wnts are upregulated in concert during gastrulation and axial elongation

 To characterize the developmental dynamics of Wnt expression in *T. transversa*, we analyzed stage-specific RNA-seq data from the unfertilized egg to the post-metamorphic juveniles.
 We detect a great abundance of *wnt4* and *wntA* transcripts deposited maternally in the oocyte (@fig:profiling).